Priyachakraborty-hash/SALSA/README.md

 🔐 Salsa20/10 Stream Cipher
  Overview

-This project is a Java implementation of the Salsa20/10 stream cipher, developed as part of my Computer Security (CS 458/558) coursework at Binghamton University.
-It demonstrates my understanding of cryptographic algorithms, bitwise operations, and secure system design.
+This project is a Java implementation of the Salsa20/10 stream cipher,it demonstrates my understanding of cryptographic algorithms, bitwise operations, and secure system design.

 The cipher supports 64-bit (non-standard), 128-bit, and 256-bit keys — following Daniel J. Bernstein’s Salsa20 specification, with modifications for the non-standard key length as described in the assignment brief.